openstenoproject/plover/doc/plugins.rst

 system.

-See below for more information on how to install and use plugins, and the :doc:`dev_guide` for more technical information on how to develop and publish plugins.
+See below for more information on how to install and use plugins, and the :doc:`plugin_dev` for more technical information on how to develop and publish plugins.

 Installing Plugins